Lemon Chicken Soup with Cauliflower Rice

 Lemon Chicken Soup (also known as avgolemono) is super easy to make and crazy delicious.
-We make it with cauliflower rice to keep it low carb and paleo and for a healthy boost of veggies.
+We make it with cauliflower rice for a boost of veggies

 If you don’t have a pressure cooker, you can still make this recipe.
 The only difference is that it will take a little longer.
 (But not that much.)

-After you add the chicken and broth to the pot, you'll want to bring it to a boil.
+After you add the chicken and broth to the pot, bring it to a boil.
 Then reduce the heat, cover the pot, and let the soup simmer for 30 minutes.

 That’s the only change you need to make!